chrisregner/Was-or-Will-Be-There/README.md

     - research more
     - change rawgit links as per rawgit.com for production
     - remove excess deps
+      - research how to do it
+      - leaflet
+      - animate.css
+      - tachyons
+      - react-slick
+      - material-ui-next?
     - delete `_ignore` folder
   - credits
     - natural earth data?
     - mapbox?
     - leaflet?
   - deploy
+  - DailyRoutinesTrackers
-  - correct DailyRoutinesTrackers dummy data (remove the "test" entry)
+    - correct dummy data (remove the "test" entry)
+    - about page/footer to chrisregner.github.io

 ---